-Blindfold students and have them try to pin the stinger on the bee.
+Cut out the stingers and make copies if needed.
+Color the stingers if you desire.
+Blindfold yourself and your classmates and try to pin the stinger on the bee.
 The student who gets the closest to the end of the abdomen is the winner!